 Interested in being a Special Needs volunteer in Cambodia?
-International Volunteer HQ’s Special Needs Care project empowers volunteers to assist and interact with elementary school children who are disabled.
+International Volunteer HQ’s Special Needs Care project empowers volunteers to assist and interact with elementary school children who are disabled in Phnom Penh.
 Volunteers will gain experience of working with children with disabilities while the children in turn benefit from the extra care and attention they receive from volunteers.
 Effective and enthusiastic special needs care can make a real difference to their quality of life.

 - Programs start every first and third Monday of the month